 House Hunting During Winter

 If you pay close attention to your local property listings, you will notice the most amount of price reductions during the winter.
-These price reductions are largely the result of the properties being initially overpriced and sitting on the market for more than 30 days without at least an asking price offer.
+These price reductions are largely the result of the properties being initially overpriced.
+They sat on the market for more than 30 days without at least an asking price offer.
 This is when desperation starts setting in.

-Despite all the reasons I listed why house hunting during the winter is the best time and listing during the winter is the worst time, there’s one more reason I came across that is super important: seeing whether the house can hold up to the harshest elements!
+Despite all the reasons I listed why winter is the best time to buy a house, there's one more reason I came across that is super important.
+Seeing whether the house can hold up to the harshest elements!
+If the house is well insulated and not leaking during the worst months, then it should be good to go.

 Here in San Francisco, it doesn't get below 40 degrees in the winter.
 But what we do get is plenty of rain for the entire season.
 At least when it rains in San Francisco, it tends to dump snow in Lake Tahoe.